starstruckgall/blog/clqppm3ye000008l59oxt51xv.md

 ---

-So you thought that the command line sounded like the greatest thing ever created after you successfully created a text file with one single line of code, am I right?
+So you thought that the command was the greatest thing ever created after you successfully created a text file with a single line of code, am I right?

-In a programming language when you run into errors, it's your own silly mistakes you need to debug.
+In a programming language when you run into errors it's your own silly mistakes you need to debug.
 The command line is different though.

 Once you come face to face with those red lines coldly stating that something went wrong while executing the command, that's when you realize that you are doomed.
 Just kidding.
-With the right knowledge and proper preparations, you can boldly face those errors safe in the knowledge that you can solve them.
+With the right knowledge and proper preparations, you can boldly face those errors safe in the knowledge that you have the power to face them.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1703786064756/0a32ced8-7bca-4950-8211-2f0de8e78592.gif align="center")